MileHacker Logo

 Wheelchair Friendly

-Limited accessibility beyond main square.
+Limited accessibility away from the main square.

 Assistance Services